Paul B. Davis (http://www.post-data.org/~paul)

 With Beige/8-Bit:

-BEIGE is a loose knit crew of 4 members - Cory Arcangel, Joe Beuckman, Joseph Bonn and Paul B. Davis that formed in 2000 as an extension of Davis and Beuckman’s Beige Records.
-Together they have developed a practice of hacking obsolete 8bit computers and video game systems they find in the trash to make art.
+BEIGE was a loose knit crew of 4 members - Cory Arcangel, Joe Beuckman, Joseph Bonn and Paul B. Davis that formed in 2000 as an extension of Davis and Beuckman’s Beige Records.
+They have employed a practice of hacking obsolete 8bit computers and video game systems they found in the trash to make art.
 BEIGE's work has been called "absolute genius" by XLR8R Magazine; The NYTIMES called BEIGE nerds in 2001, then named BEIGE in their "best moments in art" poll in 2002.
-Their last release on Beige Records, "The 8bit Construction Set", is one of the best selling DJ battle records of all time and is one of the first ever uses of vinyl for software distribution.
+Their last release on Beige Records, "The 8-bit Construction Set", is one of the best selling DJ battle records of all time and is notable for using vinyl as a medium for software distribution.
 Received New York State Council for the Arts grant sponsored by Harvestworks to complete a limited edition Nintendo cartridge and have had solo shows at DEADTECH in Chicago, Lothringer13 in Munich and Space 1026 in Philadelphia.
-Recent performances at the Museum of Contemporary Art in Chicago, "The Summer of HTML" Tour across the USA with PaperRad, the Whitney Museum [NY], and the 2004 Liverpool Biennale.
-BEIGE has shown work at the Guggenheim [NY], 2004 Whitney Biennial, ICA [London] and Tate Britain, among others.
+Performances at the Museum of Contemporary Art in Chicago, "The Summer of HTML" Tour across the USA with PaperRad, the Whitney Museum [NY], and the 2004 Liverpool Biennale.
+BEIGE members have shown work at the Guggenheim [NY], 2004 Whitney Biennial, ICA [London] and Tate Britain, among others.

 back